Blob's Park: 2009–present

 Planned development of the site was delayed because of the economic slowdown.
 Max Blob's grand-nephew Max Eggerl restored and renovated the place inside and out.
 He re-opened Blob's Park in 2009.
 Blob's Park was voted as the "Best Place To Polka" in Maryland by Baltimore Magazine and was nationally televised on CNN News and Good Morning America and was featured in many articles in the Baltimore and Washington newspapers.
 Blob's featured a 2,500 square foot wooden dance floor with seating capacity for nearly 1,000 people, an outside Pavilion, a lighted parking lot, as well as German/American food with full bar and restaurant facilities.

 The facility was closed on March 31, 2014.

 Eggerl opened a new restaurant, The Bavarian Brauhaus, in Hanover, Maryland at the site of the former Gunning's Seafood restaurant.
 The new Bavarian Brauhaus has a small stage for occasional live entertainment, but, unlike Blob's Park, does not host polka dancing.

+Today, the St. Lawrence Martyr Church sits on the site of the former Blob's Park.